 The McGraw Symposium

-As with the first two McGraw Symposia, this year’s event was a big success, drawing roughly 200 top business editors and reporters from major publications and digital sites in New York and around the country.
-In 2015, Rebecca Blumenstein, deputy editor-in-chief of the Wall Street Journal, and Andy Serwer, editor in chief of Yahoo Finance joined us to discuss the changes they’re putting in place to meet the challenges of the digital environment, while the inaugural event in 2014 focused on the rise of digital native news sites.
-Henry Blodget, CEO and editor-in-chief of Business Insider, Kevin Delaney, co-founder and editor-in-chief of Quartz, and Walt Mossberg, co-executive editor of Re/code explored how the new sites are reshaping business journalism.
+Each year, the McGraw Symposium draws roughly 200 top business editors and reporters from major publications and digital sites in New York and around the country.
+Previous speakers including Joanne Lipman, chief content officer of Gannett, Nikhil Deogun, editor-in-chief of CNBC Business News, and Andy Serwer, editor-in-chief of Yahoo Finance have joined us to discuss the changes they’re putting in place to meet the challenges of the digital environment, while the inaugural event in 2014 focused on the rise of digital native news sites.
+Henry Blodget, CEO and editor-in-chief of Business Insider, Kevin Delaney, co-founder and editor-in-chief of Quartz, and Walt Mossberg, co-executive editor of Recode explored how the new sites are reshaping business journalism.